Our Science

 In addition to our disclosed partnerships, Arvinas has multiple undisclosed pipeline and platform collaborations to improve upon its protein degrader engine.

-Learn About Our Current Partnerships
+Learn About Our Current Partnerships and Licenses

 In January 2018, Arvinas announced a research and collaboration license agreement with Pfizer Inc. for the discovery and development of drug candidates using Arvinas’ PROTAC Discovery Engine, which is designed to degrade key disease-causing proteins.
-The multi-year collaboration covers multiple disease targets across several therapeutic areas.
-Arvinas may receive up to $830 million in upfront and potential development and commercialization milestone payments in addition to tiered royalties.

-In May 2024, Arvinas out-licensed luxdegalutamide (ARV-766), now known as JSB462, its second generation PROTAC androgen receptor degrader for patients with prostate cancer, and sold its preclinical AR-V7 program, to Novartis AG.
+In May 2024, Arvinas out-licensed luxdegalutamide (ARV-766), also known as JSB462, its second generation PROTAC androgen receptor degrader for patients with prostate cancer, and sold its preclinical AR-V7 program, to Novartis AG.
 Arvinas received a one-time, upfront payment in the aggregate amount of $150 million and is eligible to receive up to an additional $1.01 billion as contingent payments based on specified development, regulatory, and commercial milestones for luxdegalutamide being met, as well as tiered royalties based upon worldwide net sales of luxdegalutamide.

 In November 2017, Arvinas and Genentech, a member of the Roche Group, expanded their multi-year strategic license agreement to encompass additional disease targets.
 The collaboration was originally formed in October 2015 to develop new therapeutics using Arvinas’ PROTAC Discovery Engine.